cmcmaster1/CliniScribe-MLX/README.md

 ## Acknowledgements

 * MLX (https://github.com/ml-explore/mlx)
-* The Whisper implementation is a straight up copy from the MLX Examples repo (https://github.com/ml-explore/mlx-examples) - I haven't even bother to just take what I need at this stage (TODO: trim code from the whisper folder)
+* The Whisper implementation is a straight up copy from the MLX Examples repo (https://github.com/ml-explore/mlx-examples) - I haven't even bothered to just take what I need at this stage (TODO: trim code from the whisper folder)